Ph.D. Counseling Psychology

 Students entering with a bachelor’s degree have 10 years to complete all the doctoral degree requirements while those entering with a master’s degree have seven years.
 Typically, most students complete the program in much less time (5-6 years).

 Those seeking to apply for the Ph.D. program should complete the online application and provide official undergraduate and graduate transcripts.
-A minimum GPA of 3.0 is required for undergraduate and graduate work, and students must submit GRE test scores from within the past five years.
+A minimum GPA of 3.0 is required for undergraduate and/or graduate work.

 Prospective students should provide an essay about why they want to become a psychologist and two letters of recommendation with at least one from a faculty member of an accredited academic institution.
 They must acknowledge they understand the College of Education policy on clearances.